h3abionet/h3agwas/finemapping/README.md

 Our script, *finemapping* takes as input PLINK files, gwas file

 ### some limits
-* pipeline discarded positions duplicated from genetics file and bed file
+* pipeline discarded positions duplicated from genetics file and summary statistics
 ### Running

 The pipeline is run: `nextflow run finemapping/finemap_region.nf`